D. P. Jadeja

-Daulatsinhji Pratapsinhji Jadeja was an Indian politician and the member of parliament who represented Jamnagar Lok Sabha constituency from 1971 to 1984 in the Fifth, Seventh and Eighth Lok Sabha.
+Daulatsinhji Pratapsinhji Jadeja (3 April 1935 – 14 March 2015) was an Indian politician and the member of parliament who represented Jamnagar Lok Sabha constituency from 1971 to 1984 in the Fifth, Seventh and Eighth Lok Sabha.
 He also served assembly member of Gujarat state from 1977 to 1980.

-Life and background
+Early life and education

-Jadeja was born on 3 April 1935 in Jamnagar town of Gujarat.He belongs to Jamnagar Royal family.
+Jadeja was born on 3 April 1935 in Jamnagar town of Gujarat.
+He belongs to Jamnagar Royal family.
 He was studying at Rajkumar College, Rajkot and D. G. Rural College, Aliabada Gujarat where he did Bachelor of Arts.